amcaplan/dynamic_class/README.md

 `DynamicClass` is still behind plain old Ruby classes, but it's the best out of the pack when it comes to `OpenStruct` and friends.

+## WARNING!

+This class should only be used to consume trusted APIs, or for similar purposes.
+It should never be used to take in user input.
+This will open you up to a memory leak DoS attack, since every new key becomes a new method defined on the class, and is never erased.

 ## Installation

 Add this line to your application's Gemfile: